frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 As I worked on the approach, I broke almost all of the tests except for the last one I wrote---and I was so sure that I made the right code!

-Here's one of the issue that breaks some of the `arrays` addition tests; can you see where the issue is?
+Here's one of the issues that broke some of the `array` addition tests; can you see where the issue is?

 ```ts
 // objectify.ts